jhlagado/esential-repo/README.md

-# watwasm - wat wasm experimenting
+# esen - Web Assembly is Javascript

-setup tests in vscode
-Jest: Path To Jest
-The path to the Jest binary, or an npm command to run tests suffixed with `--` e.g. `node_modules/.bin/jest` or `npm test --`

-### Running with experimetal switches
+## Running with experimental switches

-Node needs to be run with a flag to enable muti-value returns
+This code relies on a post-MVP feature, multi-value returns.
+To run from Node, it needs to be started with an experimental flag to enable muti-value returns

-#### Running jest with switch
+### Running jest with switch
 node --experimental-wasm-mv node_modules/.bin/jest

-#### Running ts-node with switch
+### Running ts-node with switch
 node --experimental-wasm-mv -r ts-node/register

+### setup tests in vscode
+Jest: Path To Jest
+`node --experimental-wasm-mv node_modules/jest/bin/jest.js`